SEICHU

 Study Thursdays, 7-8:30 pm

-The text, Everyday Zen is divided among ten weeks starting Thursday, March 14.
-Copies of the book may be available for purchase or loan (contact us).
-The text is also available on-line (https://extrafilespace.files.wordpress.com/2017/05/charlotte-joko-beck-everyday-zen.pdf).
+The text, Intructions to the Tenzo by Eihei Dogen zenji is divided among ten weeks starting Thursday, October 3.
+Copies of the text are available here.
 Advance reading of the text is recommended, though you are welcome to attend sessions regardless.

-We are grateful to have a\our study guided by guest Zen teachers joining us (mostly) via Zoom.
-A Schedule and brief biographies follow below.
+We are grateful to have our study guided by guest Zen teachers (to be announced) joining us via Zoom or in-person.
+A Schedule follows below.

-We are grateful to have a\our study guided by guest Zen teachers joining us (mostly) via Zoom.
-A Schedule and brief biographies follow below.
+We are grateful to have our study guided by guest Zen teachers (to be announced) joining us via Zoom or in-person.
+A Schedule follows below.

-Zen Master Jok Um (Ken Kessel) began studying with Zen Master Seung Sahn in 1975, and received transmission in April 2017.
-He is a Licensed Clinical Social Worker and a psychotherapist, guiding teacher for New Haven Zen Center, Hwa Um Sa-Orlando Zen Center, Gateless Gate Zen Center (Gainesville) and Cypress Tree Zen Group (Tallahassee).
+Zen Master Jok Um (Ken Kessel) received transmission in April 2017.
+He began studying with Zen Master Seung Sahn in 1975.
+He is a Licensed Clinical Social Worker and a psychotherapist, working with children and families.
+He is guiding teacher for New Haven Zen Center, Hwa Um Sa-Orlando Zen Center, Gateless Gate Zen Center (Gainesville) and Cypress Tree Zen Group (Tallahassee).

 Gendo Allyn Field began his study of Zen in 1974, received lay ordination from Joshu Sasaki in 2003 and suishiki (teacher ordination) from Sandy Gentei Stewart, in 2013; founded the Upper Valley Zen Center in 2005, is a “per diem chaplain" at Dartmouth Hitchcock Medical Center, supports practice at Dartmouth College, at Wheelock Terrace Assisted Living and at a Vermont State Prison.
 He lives in Lebanon New Hampshire with his wife and two cats.